telekom/sparrow/README.md

 #### Traceroute API Metrics

+> [!CAUTION]
+> **Breaking Change:** Starting from version `v0.6.0`, the API returns lowercase keys instead of capitalized keys.
+Ensure that your code handles this change to avoid issues.

 The traceroute check exposes additional data through its rest API that isn't available in prometheus.
 This data give a more detailed breakdown of the trace and can be found at `/v1/metrics/traceroute` and is meant to be a json representation of traditional traceroute output: